-How to safely do bed sharing (co sleeping) with newborn
+How to safely do bed sharing/co sleeping with newborn

-4. Healthy and full-term
+- Healthy and full-term.

-7. On a safe surface
+- On a safe surface.

-They even wrote a song about the safe seven (to the tune of “Row, Row, Row Your Boat”)
+They even made a song about it, to the tune of “Row, Row, Row Your Boat”:

 No smoke, sober mom